janicyrocha/starter-academic/content/publication/livro/index.md

 ---
-title: "Projeto Febre Amarela: ciclo de vida e tipologia de dados"
+title: "Práticas informacionais em diálogo em Ciências Sociais e Humanas"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here